Welcome to HR by Design (HRbD)

 Empathetic

-Thoughtful leaders can pick up on others’ emotions to better understand what is really happening; they perceive what other people are feeling and thinking even if they do not feel the same way.
-They think about how decisions may impact their people.
-Using self-regulating filters asking “If that was me, I’d feel…” to try to understand how others might react.
+Thoughtful leaders can pick up on others’ emotions to better understand what is happening; they perceive what other people are feeling and thinking, even if they do not feel the same way.

 Optimistic

-Thoughtful leaders are role models and set the tone for preferred behaviours, organisation norms and standards.
-They lead by example to inspire and motivate others.
-The thoughtful leader leads with optimism and positivity as they share their thoughts, perspectives, and insights.
-In doing so, they communicate their ideas in a manner that is confident, credible, and persuasive.
+Thoughtful leaders are role models and set the tone for preferred behaviours, organisational norms and standards.
+They lead with optimism and positivity as they share their thoughts, perspectives, and insights.